 GOLDEN VISA

-The Residence Permit under Investment Activity (ARI), commonly referred to as a "gold" visa or "golden visa", is intended for investors from third states wishing to obtain a residence permit in Portugal.
-"Golden visa" gives its holders the right of free movement in Portugal and other Schengen countries.
+The Residence Permit for Investment Activity (ARI), commonly called "golden visa", is designed for investors from non-EU countries seeking residence in Portugal.
+"Golden visa" grant holders the right to free movement within Portugal and other Schengen countries.